Golf careers are ultimately defined by success in major championships, so it’s worth looking at who has the most major wins of all-time.

 Only Harry Vardon managed more Open Championship wins than Tom Watson, but that’s not entirely fair to the latter.
 Watson got it done in an era of much fiercer competition with larger fields of contenders to fend off.

-The most famous major wins of Watson’s career came when he bested Nicklaus head-to-head twice.
+The most famous major victories of Watson’s career came when he bested Nicklaus head-to-head twice.

 In the 1977 Open, the pair’s “Duel in the Sun” at Turnberry saw Watson prevail by one stroke.
 Several years later, at the U.S. Open, a chip-in birdie at the par-3 17th hole and a birdie at the last in the final round to best Nicklaus by two.